 The History of Daylight Savings Time

-Daylight Savings Time adjusts time by adding one hour to standard time.
+Daylight Savings Time (DST) adjusts time by adding one hour to standard time.
 As a result, evening daylight increases by one hour.
 So, summer is the most useful time for this concept.
 Many countries extend evening daylight in spring and end it in the fall.

-History of Daylight Savings Time
+History of Daylight Saving Time

 The USA adopted Daylight Savings Time in 1918.
-The first observation in the USA began March 31, 1918 and spanned over seven months into 1919.
+The first observation in the USA began on March 31, 1918, and spanned over seven months into 1919.
 After the war ended, a congressional override repealed the law implementing Daylight Savings Time.
 As a result, it became a local option.
-Some states or cities continued, while others quit all together.
-President Franklin Roosevelt implemented a year-round Daylight Savings Time, coined as “War Time.”
-This “War Time” lasted from February 9, 1942 to September 30, 1945.
+Some states or cities continued, while others quit altogether.
+President Franklin Roosevelt implemented a year-round Daylight Savings Time coined as War Time.
+This scenario lasted from February 9, 1942, to September 30, 1945.
 Then, from 1945 to 1966, no federal law defined it.
 As a result, states and cities regulated their own Daylight Savings Time at their own free will without guidelines.
-This resulted in creation of much confusion.
+The free-for-all resulted in much confusion.
 Consequently, this caused difficulties for airlines, railways, bus companies, and even broadcasting industries.

 The Uniform Time Act brought structure to the confusion of Daylight Savings Time in 1966.
 The act regulated it and only exempted states whose legislatures voted to keep the state on standard time.
 Many revisions to the original act transpired.
 Ultimately, Daylight Savings Time in the USA begins at 2:00 AM on the second Sunday of March and ends at 2:00 AM on the first Sunday of November.